turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

 This verification applies also to any uv-remapping or per-particle attribute tweaks applied.

-Any verification errors will be reported as late as possible, and any non-critical errors reported seperately as warnings.
+Any verification errors will be reported as late as possible, and any non-critical errors reported separately as warnings.

 **Syntax** ::